What is a resume for a job?

 Everyone knows that a resume is essential for landing that dream job.
-A professional resume is one of the most important tools in a job-seeker’s toolbelt.
+A professional resume is among the most important tools in a job seeker’s toolbox.
 But what is a resume?
-In this article, we’ll give you the 411 on what a resume is and how to make a resume that works for you!

 A resume is a document that job seekers use to describe their professional and educational backgrounds to potential employers.
 It is a business document that an applicant creates to catalog the skills, experience and education they possess that make them qualified for a position.
-A resume should be brief — two pages maximum.

 What is the purpose of a resume?

 The purpose of a resume is to communicate your qualifications to potential employers.

-A strong resume outlines your accomplishments, skills and experience in a manner that is persuasive and easy to read.
+Let’s break this down further.
 Here are three main purposes of a resume:

-Other considerations: Resume types and formats
+Resume types and formats

-While having the right content in your resume is key, there are two other factors to consider when learning how to make a resume.
+While having the right content in your resume is key, there are other factors to consider when learning how to make a resume.

-Chronological Resume
+Chronological resume

-Use a chronological resume format if:
+Use a chronological resume if:

 - You have several years of relevant work experience.